SaadAAkash/awesome-agile-essentials/User-Stories.md

 ### Epics VS User Stories

 - Large user stories are called epics.
 Decomposing (or splitting) them into individual parts creates user stories.
-- There is no point spending time on breaking down epics that are low priority.
+- There is no point in spending time on breaking down epics that are low priority.

 ### The Big Three Question checklist for effectiveness